Douarnenez: Gastronomy

 One of the main attractions in Douarnenez are the numerous independent small restaurants and crêperies around the town.
 Most specialise in seafood, usually offering fish soup, shellfish, crab, lobster, prawns, sardines, mussels, and the catch of the day.
 Douarnenez's traditional buttery cake, kouign amann, has become famous throughout France and beyond.
 Breton cider can be drunk either alone or in a kir breton, a cocktail consisting of cider and cassis.

 At the covered market or les Halles, open every morning, a wide variety of fresh fish and seafood are sold.
 In addition, a selection of crêpes or thin pancakes are prepared, which can be ordered with either sweet or savory fillings.
 The local canning factories continue to produce an ever more extensive range of sardines, which are on sale everywhere.

 Transport and access

 Douarnenez is about five and a half hours' drive from Paris via Rennes, Lorient and Quimper.
-Quimper is the best served destination for air and rail connections to the region.
+Quimper is the best served destination for rail connections to the region.

 From Quimper, there are high-speed trains to Paris (4 hours) and to other parts of France.

-Quimper airport, about 20 minutes by taxi from Douarnenez, has flights to Paris.
 Brest airport connects to Paris and Lyon, as well as to Birmingham and Southampton, England, and other destinations.

 Douarnenez may be reached by sea although there are no regular passenger services.
 A ferry service operates between Plymouth and Roscoff, the latter less than two hours from Douarnenez by road.
 Visitors arriving by pleasure boat will find berthing facilities in Douarnenez.

 Regular coach service is available between Quimper and Douarnenez, taking about 35 minutes.

 Douarnenez has a number of municipal bus routes.